-I don’t even make my own succulent mix.
-I buy all of them online (check my recommended succulent soil on Amazon), simply because it costs close to nothing and it is more convenient.
-But if you want, you can also make your own soil as long as you have all the required ingredients.
+I don’t make my own succulent mix anymore to be honest.
+I buy all of soil online (check my recommended succulent soil on Amazon), simply because it costs close to nothing and it is more convenient.
+But if you want, you can also make your own soil as long as you have the required ingredients.

 Related Article: Do Succulents Need Special Soil?

-But the beauty of making your own succulent mix is that you can decide and adjust all the ingredients.
+Anyway, the beauty of making your own succulent soil mix is that you can decide and adjust all the ingredients.
 Sometimes you feel that the commercial soil mixes are not coarse enough.
 Making your own will allow you to make what is best for your plants.
 Just make sure it has all the ingredients I will share below–they also make for a correct acidity level.

 Related Article: Can I Use Orchid Potting Mix for Succulents?